-ENTER [1] & [F2] NOTE for responses that don't fit (e.g. too big/small, negative amount).
+ENTER [1] & [F2] NOTE for responses that don't fit (e.g. too big, too small, < 0).

-- W61 W63.
+- W61, W62, W63.
 If R answered "DON'T KNOW" or "REFUSED" at W60, this series attempts a ballpark estimate.
-Encourage Rs who said "DON'T KNOW" to answer these; encourage Rs who refused until you feel a definite refusal. - W64.
-This reads like W59 W60, but here the FU was the seller of the properties and received the money, and the period referenced is since January 2009.
-Here again we're talking about a net amount the total of the selling prices of all real estate (excluding farms and businesses) the FU sold in the last two years, minus any outstanding mortgage debt remaining on the property, and minus anything spent for improvements. - W65.
-This reads like W59 W60, but here the FU was the seller of the properties and received the money, and the period referenced is since January 2009.
+Encourage Rs who said "DON'T KNOW" to answer these; encourage Rs who refused until you feel a definite refusal. - W65.
+This reads like W59 W60, but here the FU was the seller of the properties and received the money, and the period referenced is since January 2011.
 Here again we're talking about a net amount the total of the selling prices of all real estate (excluding farms and businesses) the FU sold in the last two years, minus any outstanding mortgage debt remaining on the property, and minus anything spent for improvements.